sepesi/skills-github-pages/_posts/2025-10-18-Improving-Scientific-Integrity.md

 ## 6.4 It's inviting an AI overlord
 **OBJECTION:** As AI capabilities increase, so does its ability to control people.
-**RESPONSE:** One of the ways that AI can manipulate people is through [sychophancy](https://en.wikipedia.org/wiki/Sycophancy).
-The scientific method is our best antidote against sychophancy and [cognitive biases](https://en.wikipedia.org/wiki/Cognitive_bias).
+**RESPONSE:** One of the ways that AI can manipulate people is through [sycophancy](https://en.wikipedia.org/wiki/Sycophancy).
+The scientific method is our best antidote against sycophancy and [cognitive biases](https://en.wikipedia.org/wiki/Cognitive_bias).

 ## 6.5 It's not a viable business
 **OBJECTION:** With no competitive advantage, the business will fail.